jeandesravines/medium/52aa6377acf1-firestore-converter/README.md

-# Deterministic Database Seeding
+# Data Transformation using Cloud Firestore Converters

-This is a sample project to show how to seed a database according to [this Medium post](https://medium.com/@jeandesravines/df062eef387f).
+This is a sample project to show how to automatically transform your Firestore data using Firestore Transform according to [this Medium post](https://medium.com/@jeandesravines/52aa6377acf1).

 There is no functional API in there.
 But these files could be used to create one.